 TFMS data comes from the FAA's Air Traffic Control system and contains a wealth of information.
 The graphic below is only looking at the actual times used by ASPM.
 (TFMS TZ messages report Enroute Center RADAR hits and generally occur 5 minutes apart.
 These are not directly used in ASPM calculations until much later.)

-ASPM focuses on all air traffic to and from the 77 ASPM airports plus all flights to and from U.S. airports by the ASPM carrierss.
+ASPM focuses on all air traffic to and from the ASPM 77 airports plus all flights to and from U.S. airports by the ASPM carriers.
 These top carriers serve many international destinations, so many international flights are present in ASPM.

 Flight Level Calculations